KBOverride/FriendsFM/README.md

 - Season 6 Episode 23 does not have subs
 - Season 8 Episode 11 cannot be converted to audio (memory error or big file size)
 - Season 9 Episode 10 cannot be converted to audio (memory error or big file size)
-- Season 9 Episode 23 Episode 24 cannot be converted (memory error)
+- Season 9 Episode 23 Episode 24 cannot be converted to audio (memory error)

-Current Runtime for "Eye of the Tiger" without taking audio to Google Speech API: **14 min 35 sec**
+- Season 10 Episode 17 Episode 18 cannot be converted to audio

+Current Progress: Completed but may add words that are missing in audio format to future songs.
+Problems listed above still need fixing.